 For many years Martin owned The Miller of Mansfield in Goring-on-Thames.
 He was a student at Portsmouth College and Cornell University where he obtained a National Diploma and a Cornell Management Diploma.
 Martin has over 30 years experience working in Bermuda, Jamaica, the USA and Canada.

-In 2010 David became Chief Executive and Secretary of the Royal Automobile Club in Pall Mall and Woodcote Park, Epsom, until retiring at the end of 2013.
+In 2010 David became Chief Executive and Secretary of the Royal Automobile Club, a position he held until his retirement in 2013.

 David now spends time supporting the charity DEBRA UK.